ucrcsedept/galah/README.md

 A new branch will be created named v0.2dev and development towards the 0.2 release will proceed there.
 Bug fixes made in master will be merged into that branch.

-Release date for version 0.2 is unknown, not even a hunch at this point.

 ### Monday, June 25, 2012